DomenicoTanzarella/Car_Prices_Prediction/README.md

     Cars with price above 350000 USD
     Cars with price equal to 0
-    Cars with odoeter above 400000 miles
+    Cars with odometer above 400000 miles

 -Another option is to drop columns with high Na ratio: